antoniog675/HTML-CSS-Portfolio-Project/README.md

         </ul>
     <li>Fonts</li>
         <ul>
-            <li>The fonts that are going to be used are 'Staatliches 400' for title and sub-headings</li>
+            <li>The fonts that are going to be used are 'Staatliches 400' for title, sub-headings and the testimonials section.</li>
-            <li>For paragraphs I am using the 'Cairo 300' font</li>
+            <li>For the paragraphs I am using the 'Cairo 300' font</li>
-            <li>And for the review section in the main page I am using "Caveat 400"</li>
         </ul>
     <li>Pictures</li>
         <ul>